RabbitBio/RabbitV/README.md

 * is clean data after quality filtering
 * the file names can be specified by `-o` for SE data, or `-o` and `-O` for PE data.

+If you want to identify if the sequencing sample contained certain viruses and microorganisms, RabbitV support the format of [fastv](https://github.com/OpenGene/fastv).
-You can download `k-mer` files of viruses from  http://opengene.org/uniquekmer/viral/index.html, if you want work with kmer collections, run [RabbitUniq](https://github.com/RabbitBio/RabbitUniq) to get the kmer collection file first.
+You can download `k-mer` files of viruses from  http://opengene.org/uniquekmer/viral/index.html, if you want work with kmer collections, run [RabbitUniq](https://github.com/RabbitBio/RabbitUniq) (An ultra-fast and disk-based unique k-mer generater) to get the k-mer collection file first.
+Both binary-based file format and character-based file are supported.

-# get RabbitV
+# Get RabbitV
 ## compile from source
 ```shell
 # step 1: get the code